amancrackpot/DL-Object_Detection/README.md

 #### The code needed to recreate the training data and train the model is detailed in the https://github.com/amancrackpot/DL-Object_Detection/blob/main/object_detection.ipynb

-## Simple WebApp : <a href="https://mybinder.org/v2/gh/amancrackpot/DL-Object_Detection/main?urlpath=%2Fvoila%2Frender%2FDeployment.ipynb">Click here!</a>
+## Simple WebApp available at : <a href="https://mybinder.org/v2/gh/amancrackpot/DL-Object_Detection/main?urlpath=%2Fvoila%2Frender%2FDeployment.ipynb">Go to this link</a>
 ![demo](https://github.com/amancrackpot/DL-Object_Detection/blob/main/Results/object-webapp.gif)